Automattic/jetpack/readme.txt

 **Bug Fixes:**

-* Publicize: fix an issue where Publicize wasn't triggered when publishing new posts.
+* SSO: Use high-resolution Gravatar images on the log-in form on Retina devices.
-* SSO: Use high-resolution Gravatar images on the log-in form, even on Retina devices.
+* Publicize: improve reliability of Publicize when publishing new posts.

 = 4.1 =